mongodb-js/charts-embed-sdk/examples/authenticated/realm/readme.md

 ## Authenticate with your Realm App

 This sample is preconfigured to render, and more specifically, **authenticate** users who are verified to view a specific chart.
-You can run the sample as-is, or you can modify it to render your own chart by completing the following steps:
+You can run the sample as-is, or you can modify it to render and authenticate your own chart by completing the following steps:

 ### Prepare MongoDB Realm
 Choose or create a Realm Cloud app which will be used to authenticate users who wish to view your chart.